Places

 Dreaming About an Abandoned Temple: Meaning, Psychology & Symbolism

-Dreaming of an abandoned temple may reflect feelings of neglect, loss, or a search for spiritual meaning.
+Dreaming of an abandoned temple often reflects inner exploration of neglected beliefs or spiritual aspects.

 Written by: DreamMeaning Editorial Team